Brian Flanagan: Foreign travel

 The FBI surveillance files on Weatherman reported that on October 20, 1970, Flanagan was in Algeria meeting with Eldridge Cleaver, fugitive Black Panther Party leader.
 While in Algeria, Flanagan also met with Jennifer Dohrn, the sister of Bernardine Dohrn, along with Stew Albert and Jerry Rubin, two members of the Yippies.

 Post-Weatherman life

 In the 1990s, Flanagan played pool on a professional billiards circuit and worked as a carpenter and bartender.
 In 1996, he won $23,000 as a contestant on the television game show Jeopardy!.
 Flanagan continued his interest in trivia, hosting a weekly trivia contest at his bar, the Night Café in Manhattan, which he ran for fifteen years.
-Forced out of the space due to increased rent, the Night Cafe closed in September 2007.
+The Night Cafe closed in September 2007.